zhukunqian/slua-1/README.md

 ###What's different
 This fork integrate with 3rd Lua library.

-We already have pbc , lpeg , cjson , lua-socket librarys and more and more in the future.
+We already have pbc , lpeg , cjson , lua-socket , sproto librarys and more and more in the future.

 The library is already been test in Mac , Iphone , Android , Windows.